 #1 – Money Market Instruments

-Money Market instruments are the very short-term debts and securities which are sold on money markets usually having the maturity period of less than the six months.
-Money Market instruments are highly liquid investments i.e., they can be converted into the cash easily and pay interest on the investment at the variable interest rate which is slightly higher than the return earned on the cash savings account.
+Money Market instruments are the very short-term debts and securities which are sold on money markets usually having a maturity period of less than the six months.
+Money Market instruments are highly liquid investments i.e., they can be converted into cash easily and pay interest on the investment at the variable interest rate which is slightly higher than the return earned on the cash savings account.
 The different examples of the same include commercial paper, and the Treasury bills, etc.

 #2 – Savings Account